 Dry Clean Only Clothes

 If the garment is labeled as dry clean only, immediately remove as much of the icing solids as possible using a dull edge.
 Sponge the area with a cloth dipped in plain, cold water and then blot to dry.
-When you take the item to your professional cleaner be sure to point out and identify the stain.
+When you take the item to your professional cleaner, point out and identify the stain.

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 Carpet and Upholstery

 When the icing hits the carpet, quickly remove the solids with a dull knife or spoon to prevent the stain from getting spread deeper into the fibers.
 If you can't clean right away, blot the area with a white cloth or paper towel dipped in plain water.
-Work from the outside edge to prevent the stain from getting larger.
+Work from the outside edge toward the center to prevent the stain from getting larger.

-To remove the stain, mix a solution of two teaspoons of hand dish washing liquid and two cups cool water.
-Dip a sponge, white cloth or soft-bristled brush in the solution.
+To remove the stain, mix a solution of two teaspoons of dishwashing liquid and two cups cool water.
+Dip a sponge, white cloth, or soft-bristled brush in the solution.
 Start at the outside edge of the stain and work the cleaning solution into the stained area.
 Blot with a clean white cloth or paper towel to transfer the stain out of the carpet.
 Keep moving to a clean, dry area of the cloth until no more stain is transferred.

 Dip a clean white cloth into some plain water to rinse the area.
 It is particularly important to rinse away any cleaning solution that can actually attract soil to the area.
 Blot until no more soapy residue remains.

 Allow the carpet to air dry away from direct sunlight and heat.
 Vacuum to lift carpet fibers.
 The same cleaning techniques recommended for carpet can be used to remove cake icing stains from upholstery.
 Take extra care to not overwet the fabric which will leave moisture in the cushions.

 If the upholstery is silk or vintage consult a professional upholstery cleaner or if you need more stain removal tips.